crocojim18/dayman/README.md

-# dayman
+# Dayman
-A manager software for daily projects
+### a software to manage and present daily projects on the internet
+Coming soon!